ED-IP/Milestone-4-project/README.md

     -   #### Owner

-        1. As the Owner, I want that only registered user can buy using the page
-        2. As the Owner, I want the user to be able to maintain up to date information for their shipments
+        1. As the Owner, I want the user to be able to maintain up to date shipping information
-        3. As the Owner, I want the user to be able to update their information

 -   ### Design